bobcat4848/JTracker/README.md

 - TrayNotification - https://github.com/PlusHaze/TrayNotification
     - Shows notifications on platforms that do not support the java system tray.

-# Running on Windows
+# Running Source Code on Windows
-If you would like to directly download this, follow the download link here: https://drive.google.com/file/d/1APHfpeLy9p2YDlaITlyPnfdqv6lpzXw-/view?usp=sharing

-Otherwise, clone the repository, have JRE 8, JDK 8, and maven binaries installed, and run the code using the maven command "mvn clean compile assembly:single"
+Clone the repository, have JRE 8, JDK 8, and maven binaries installed, and run the code using the maven command "mvn clean compile assembly:single"

 If you would like to compile easier, use IntelliJ and use the maven right-side toolbar to run the maven commands.